Zheng-Meng/zhengmengzhai.github.io/_pages/research.md

 Can the dynamics be faithfully reconstructed from the limited observations without any training data?

-We develop a hybrid **transformer** and **reservoir-computing** machine-learning scheme.
+We develop a hybrid transformer and reservoir-computing machine-learning scheme.
 A number of known chaotic systems are used to train the transformer, during which the target systems are never exposed to it.
-In testing, the sparse data from the target system is provided to the well-trained transformer to recover its dynamics.
+In testing, the sparse data from the new unseen target system is provided to the well-trained transformer to recover its dynamics.

-In experiments on **unseen target systems**, the reconstruction accuracy is even high with the available data is only **20%**.
+In experiments on unseen target systems with high sparisty observations, the model can still reconstruct the dynamics.

 #### Relevant Publications:
 * <h6> Zheng-Meng Zhai, Jun-Yin Huang, Benjamin D. Stern, and Ying-Cheng Lai. ''Hybrid machine-learning scheme for reconstructing dynamics from sparse observations with no training data,'' Preprint, (2024).